-Use existing tools to Short-term determine risk levels at country and/or sector level
+Use existing tools to determine risk levels at country and/or sector level wages to living wages.

-Conduct a deeper Mid-term analysis on a sample of operations from your highest risk countries or sectors.
-This might include a comparison of factility wages to living wages.
+Conduct a deeper analysis on a sample of operations from your highest risk countries or sectors.
+This might include a comparison of factility